PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 * Container App *blazor* (starting with chapter 12)
 * Container App *redis* (starting with chapter 12)

-## Create a container with the Azure Cosmos DB database
+## Create databases

+For easier use, on starting the application, the SQL Server database is migrated to the new version.
+With Azure Cosmos DB, a container named `GamesV3` with the partition key named `/PartitionKey` is created.

 1. Create a container named `GamesV3`
 2. Specify the partition key name `/PartitionKey`